 These days, it seems like everyone has a podcast (including us!).
 But that doesn’t mean everyone should, especially in the ecommerce world.
 Do a quick Google search and you’ll be flooded with plenty of cringe-inducing shows from “experts” with shoddy production values and even shoddier advice.

 What makes the best ecommerce podcasts stand out?
-It’s more than just providing a good listening experience for your audience.
+It’s more than offering a good listening experience for your audience.
 After all, good sound, clean transitions, and a catchy title song can only get you so far.

-Take a cue from these 25 ecommerce podcasts, which we’ve selected as our favorites in the genre.
-They stand out from the rest by offering concrete advice, interviewing the brightest minds in the industry, and consistently delivering those “lightbulb moments” that make audience members sit up and take notice.
+These 25 ecommerce podcasts are our favorites in the genre.
+They stand out from the rest by sharing concrete advice, interviews with the brightest minds in the industry, and delivering those “lightbulb moments” that make audiences sit up and take notice.

 And while all the usual suspects are here (is there anyone who hasn’t listened to APM’s “Marketplace” at this point?), we hope we’ve included some new ones that pique your interest and become part of your regular podcast rotation.